-A simple recipe for cornmeal pancakes, pictured here made with blue cornmeal which is especially pretty with blueberries but yellow cornmeal works just as well.
+A simple recipe for cornmeal pancakes with a blueberry compote and my favorite “syrup” with the combination of cornmeal and blueberries, sour cream.
 Will Shrove Tuesday's supper be pancakes at your house, too?

 It was Judy Collins who introduced me to the seasons.
-Over and over, I played that 45.
+Over and over, I played that 45 record.
 Winter-spring-summer-fall, all you have to do is call.
 (Oh wait.
 That’s Carole King.)

 So tomorrow, it will be pancakes for supper and then on Ash Wednesday, I'll plant Lenten Grass, an old Finnish tradition especially good for helping children observe Lent.